Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Discussion

+In summary, among the previously published NGA determinations for \trei{}, the solution provided by JPL's SBDB is overall the most consistent with ours.

 In this work, we identified and quantified the main sources of uncertainty affecting the determination of the NGA parameters for \trei{}.
 Our preferred orbital solutions are obtained using the two most common approaches to modeling the NGA: a radial dependence symmetric with respect to perihelion (model ng1), and an asymmetric dependence implemented as a freely adjustable time offset in the peak outgassing (model ng2).
-We also obtain a comparably satisfactory fit with an alternative prescription that assumes an asymmetric radial decay of the outgassing rate away from its maximum.
+We also obtain a comparably satisfactory fit with an alternative prescription that assumes an asymmetric radial decay of the outgassing rate away from its maximum (model ng3).

-When the impact of different data-removal strategies is also considered, a clear pattern emerges.
-The normal acceleration coefficient $A_3$ is the most stable across models and datasets, followed by the radial coefficient $A_1$.
-In contrast, the transverse coefficient $A_2$ is the most sensitive to the details of the fitting procedure.
-This behavior, which is also evident from comparison with other independent determinations discussed above, differs from the more common case of small bodies on bound (elliptical) orbits.
-For elliptical orbits, $A_2$ is typically more robustly determined than $A_1$, since the latter suffers from a strong degeneracy with the semi-major axis through its connection with the orbital period \citep{Farnocchia_ea:2015}.
-Such a degeneracy obviously does not arise for hyperbolic orbits.

 Accurate determination of the NGA parameters is essential for estimating the nucleus size of \trei{}.
 All other quantities being equal, the radius scales with the magnitude of the NGA normalized at $1$ au approximately as $\frac{\delta R}{R} \sim \frac{1}{3} \frac{\delta A}{A}$ (see equation 10 of \citealt{Hui_ea:2020}).
-Our estimate of $A$ for our ng2 solution is fully compatible with that of the latest JPL solution ($5.619 \pm 0.18$ vs $5.485 \pm 0.13$, all values in units of $10^{-8}$ au d$^{-2}$).
-If the additional systematic effects on $A$ associated with our asymmetric radial decay models ng3 are included (see Section~\ref{asymm}), however, the corresponding relative uncertainty in the radius can be as large as $\approx 50\%$.
+Our estimate of $A$ for our ng2 solution is consistent with that of the JPL SBDB solution \#54 ($5.493 \pm 0.084$ vs $5.55 \pm 0.087$, both in units of $10^{-8}$ au d$^{-2}$).
+If the additional systematic effects on $A$ associated with our asymmetric radial decay models ng3 are included (see Section~\ref{asymm}), however, the corresponding relative uncertainty in the radius is $\approx 15\%$.